skrey/yellow-extensions/plugins/googlemaps/README.md

 How to embed a map?
 -------------------
-Create a shortcut in the format `[googlemaps ADDRESS]`, you can add optional arguments:
+Create a `[googlemaps]` shortcut.

+The following arguments are available, all but the first argument are optional:

 `ADDRESS` = text you enter on Google maps, wrap multiple words into quotes
 `ZOOM` = zoom value, the default zoom is 15
 `STYLE` = map style, e.g. `left`, `center`, `right`